 Kirkton of Beath Farm is a dairy and arable enterprise, started in 1894, which is today run by David and Alice Thomson and their son, Fraser.
 The family were previously milking 135 cows when they began experiencing labour cost challenges and mounting pressure to spend time in the dairy while balancing other tasks during seasonal busy periods.
 In 2016, they started looking at automation as a way forward and possible solution to these problems.
-In 2016, they started looking at automation as a way forward which would be able to solve these problems.

 Our goal starting this project, and primary reasons for investing were to increase milking from 2 to 3 times a day, increase capacity and reduce our labour costs.” - David Thomson, Kirkton of Beath Farm